 Power Factor Calculator

-A power factor calculator is a tool used to calculate the power factor pf of an electrical circuit.
+A power factor calculator is a tool used first to calculate and then correct the power factor of an electrical circuit.
 PF measures how effectively electrical power is being used in a circuit.
 It is the ratio of the real power (in watts) to the circuit's apparent power (in volt-amperes).

 What does a power factor calculator calculate?